 Payments are not processed automatically.
 Students (or Authorized Payers) must initiate payment activity every month.
 All students enrolled in the payment plan and any authorized payers will receive electronic notices of monthly bills with payment due not later than the 15th of the following month.
-The first payment for the fall semester is due on or before August 12 and the three subsequent payments are due in September, October and November.
+The first payment for the fall semester is due in mid-August and the three subsequent payments are due in September, October and November.
 The first payment for the spring semester is due in early January and the three subsequent payments are due in February, March and April.

 Any missed, incomplete, or late payments will result in a late fee being assessed and a financial "hold" being placed on the account.
 Per SUNY policy, students on hold are prevented from receiving College services, including registering for classes, receiving transcripts, and other miscellaneous activities.
 Financial holds are not removed until the current amount billed is paid in full.
 Holds are not removed simply by paying the prior month's amount due once a new (current) bill has been generated.
 If you are unsure of the correct amount due please check your most recent bill or call our office.
 Please note we are unable to discuss specific account information to non-students without prior written permission from the student, done by completing a FERPA authorization form.
 Please ensure such permission has been granted before third parties request specific account information.

 Refunds from financial aid over payments occur throughout each semester.
 The date of a specific refund depends on many factors, such as aid type, liability status, etc., but no refunds are issued before the second week of classes.